sunnyvalechha/Kubernetes-Commands/README.md

   kubectl apply -f ns.yaml

-Note: In above comnand, apply means create and run
+Note: In above command, apply means create and run

 **Run a pod in diffrent namespace**